johnwargo/flutter-folders/readme.md

 With those folders in place, you can now start creating the additional source files your app needs in the appropriate folder based on the file purpose.

+You can also update the pubspec.yaml file
+> Note: this removes all comments from the file (sorry)

 A Flutter project won't automatically recognize the assets folders created by this module.
 To fix this, open the Flutter project's `pubspec.yaml` file and look for the following section:

 ```yaml